scott-simpson/scott-simpson/src/pages/projects/a-better-way-to-track-deliveries.md

 ## The Small Details
 Working with the engineering team to pull in the order statuses, I built and tested a prototype in React.
 To make it feel a little more like the order was updating in realtime, I added a small animation.

+## The Future
+I'd like to add some small touches to the order tracking system that will further improve the customer experience.
+For both on-demand and nationwide customers, I'd like to display who in the facility is prepping their order.
+We already keep track of that information, so it would be a matter of exposing that to the customer.
+For on-demand customers, I'd like to show the courier's location on the map.